NYC WTC developer brushes off concerns about competition

-Sept 7 (Reuters) - Silverstein Properties still expects to land tenants for its three delayed downtown World Trade Center skyscrapers despite competition from established and planned midtown competitors, Janno Lieber, Silverstein’s president, said on Friday.

-Officials from Silverstein Properties, named after developer Larry Silverstein, were demonstrating the progress that has been achieved in redeveloping ground zero before next Thursday’s 11th anniversary of the Sept.
-11, 2001 attacks.
+Officials from Silverstein Properties, named after developer Larry Silverstein, were demonstrating the progress that has been achieved in redeveloping ground zero before next Tuesday’s 11th anniversary of the September 11, 2001 attacks.

 Two of Silverstein’s skyscrapers still have no completion date after political infighting and clashes over finance, designs and security added years to the rebuilding.

-Note: (This story corrected day in second paragraph to Tuesday from Thursday)